luckiday/luckiday.github.io/_pages/about.md

 *Fun facts about me…* I am actively exploring the intersection of technology and accessibility, having visited more than 10 organizations and groups that promote societal accessibility.
-I have a passion for modern art and photography, and I use some fantastic shots from my collection, YunqiGuo's Gallery, as my wallpapers.
+I have a passion for modern art and photography, and I use some shots from my collection, [YunqiGuo's Gallery](https://500px.com/p/YunqiGuo), as my wallpapers.
 Finally, I enjoy off-roading and motorcycling.